vbvictor/grit/README.md

 ### Help command

-Run `grit -h` to check out all available commands:
+Run `grit -h` to check out all available commands and general help for `grit`:

 ```sh
 All-in-one tool for getting refactoring statistics.